Changes to Groundwater Management Area approved in August 2018

 Phase 2 Controls

-- Irrigation water must be tested for nitrate-nitrogen.
+Irrigation water must be tested for nitrate-nitrogen once every four years.

-- Soil must be tested for residual nitrogen content to a 2 foot depth each year in which a non-legume, annual row crow will be planted for at least the second consecutive year (for example, a corn-on-corn rotation).
+Soil must be tested for residual nitrogen content to a 2 foot depth each year in which a non-legume, annual row crops will be planted for at least the second consecutive year (for example, a corn-on-corn rotation).

 Phase 3 Controls